Optimal control of a quantum sensor: A fast algorithm based on an analytic solution: Experiment

 In order to confirm the theoretical prediction on how the optimized DD sequence can outperform the standard control in terms of sensitivity, we performed measurements of the sensitivity itself.
 Specifically we used three different CP sequences, each with time between pulses $\tau = \frac{1}{2\nu_i}$, for $i=-1,0,+1$.
 Having a previous knowledge of the NSD allows us to predict the sensitivity of the the spin sensor using equations~\eqref{eq:chi}, \eqref{eq:phase1}, and \eqref{eq:sensitivity}, for any given DD sequence, and for any target AC signal $b(t)$.
 In Fig.~\ref{fig:summary}a we show the estimated values for the inverse of the sensitivity as a function of the sensing time $T=n\tau$.
 Since $\tau=\frac{1}{2\nu_i}$ is fixed for each of the CP sequences, the variation of $T$ corresponds to a variation of the number of pulses $n$.
 Notice how for $\tau=\frac{1}{2\nu_{+1}}$, the inverse of the sensitivity rapidly goes to zero.
 The estimated inverse sensitivity for the optimized sequence sign(SM)$+$SA is also shown in Fig.~\ref{fig:summary}a.
 The inverse sensitivity increases as a function of $T$, although we expect it to decrease at longer times due to decoherence.
 In particular we know that for NV spin qubits the spin-lattice relaxation time $T_1$ ultimately limits the sensing time $T$.
 However, even at shorter times $T<T_1$ the sensitivity could be limited by other experimental factors, the most probable one being $\pi$-pulse imperfections.

-In the experiment, we measure $P(T,b)$ as a function of the field amplitude $b$ at a fixed sensing time.
+In the experiment, we measure $P(T,b)$ as a function of the field amplitude $b$ at a fixed sensing time in order to determine the sensitivity.
 An example of this kind of measurements is shown in Fig.~\ref{fig:summary}b.
 From the analysis of the oscillation of $P(n\tau,b)$, we can directly fit the values of $\chi$ and $\varphi/b$ (see Eqs.~\eqref{eq:spinPopulation} and \eqref{eq:phase1}), and therefore we can obtain the values of $\eta$ using Eq.~\eqref{eq:sensitivity}.
 The sensitivity measured experimentally shows an excellent agreement with the expected simulated values (see Fig~\ref{fig:summary}a).
-See Supplementary Information for two additional test cases: one for a monochromatic target signal such that the fifth harmonic of the NSD coincides with the frequency of the target signal; and one for a target signal with seven frequency components, all close to the NSD peak.
+See Appendix~\ref{app:AdditionalTestCases} for two additional test cases: one for a monochromatic target signal such that the fifth harmonic of the NSD coincides with the frequency of the target signal; and one for a target signal with seven frequency components, all close to the NSD peak.
 These two cases confirm the results of the experiments shown in the main text.